 History

-In 1956, Seattle voters passed a $5 million bond issue to replace the Central Library and to use leftover money to build new branches, including in Magnolia.
-The branch opened July 17, 1964.
+In 1956, Seattle voters passed a $5 million bond issue to replace the Central Library and build new branches.
+Magnolia’s new neighborhood library branch opened July 17, 1964.
+It won national recognition for its distinctive Northwest design.

 Architecture